JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## Travis CI

-To tell Travis that we want a new build stage, we can add the following to an existing `.travis.yml` file (Note that the below will not work by itself and must be accompanied by a complete travis file):
+To tell Travis that we want a new build stage, we can add the following to an existing `.travis.yml` file.
+Note that the snippet below will not work by itself and must be accompanied by a complete Travis file.

 ```yaml
 jobs: